boradRushil/Principal-Componet-Analysis/README.md

 # Principal-Componet-Analysis

+•Introduction
+  •Background
+  •Motivati•and Overview
+•Approach
+ •Description and the Approach used
+ •Explanation of the concepts used.
+    •Covariance Matrix
+    •Eigen vectors: -
+    •Power simulation
+•Coding and Simulation
+  •Approach of coding strategy.
+  •Simulations and outputs.
+•Conclusion

 The idea behind the project is to implement Principle Component Analysis (PCA) to a medical data (of liver patients)and give the key variables with the help of eigen value decomposition and covariance relations.

 “Principal components are the key to PCA; they represent what's underneath the hood of your data.”